Email FacebookTwitterMenu burgerClose thin

 how long will 150k last in retirement

-Most financial experts recommend saving $1 million for retirement and some might even bump that up to $2 million.
+Most financial experts recommend having enough retirement income to replace 70–90% of your pre-retirement income.
 Whether $150,000 is enough for you to retire or not is specific to your situation.

 • The timing of when you plan to retire and your life expectancy